ziqi92/Modof/README.md

 # Molecule Optimization via Fragment-based Generative Models

 This is the implementation of our Modof model: https://arxiv.org/abs/2012.04231.
 This paper has already been accepted by the journal "Nature Machine Intelligence".

+**Note**: This repository has been moved to https://github.com/ninglab/Modof.
+Please check this link for the most recent updates we have.

 ## Requirements